gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 At the end, when the duration has been duly recorded in the histogram, we set the value in the map to 0 per the [documentation](https://illumos.org/books/dtrace/chp-variables.html#chp-variables-2):

-> assigning an associative array element to zero causes DTrace to deallocate the underlying storage.
+> Assigning an associative array element to zero causes DTrace to deallocate the underlying storage.
 This behavior is important because the dynamic variable space out of which associative array elements are allocated is finite; if it is exhausted when an allocation is attempted, the allocation will fail and an error message will be generated indicating a dynamic variable drop.
 Always assign zero to associative array elements that are no longer in use.

 When we run it, we see that all durations are now nice and correct: